travis-ci/docs-travis-ci-com/blog/_posts/2013-08-22-let-travis-push-your-rubygems.md

 ---
-title: "Deploying your Gems to RubyGems"
+title: "Let Travis Push your RubyGems"
 author: Aaron Hill
-created_at: Wed 31 Jul 2013 17:46 EST
+created_at: Thu 22 Aug 2013 19:15 CET
 layout: post
-permalink: blog/deploying-your-gems-to-rubygems
+permalink: blog/2013-08-22-let-travis-push-your-rubygems
 ---

 With Travis CI, you are able to automatically deploy your applications to [Heroku](/blog/2013-07-09-introducing-continuous-deployment-to-heroku), [Nodejitsu](/blog/2013-07-22-deploy-your-apps-to-nodejitsu), and [Openshift](/blog/2013-07-25-more-deployment-goodness-announcing-openshift-support).